Sandra (orangutan): Biography

 Sandra as born on Valentine's Day at Rostock Zoo in East Germany.
 She is a hybrid orangutan of the two separate species of Borneo and Sumatra orangutans.
 Sandra (then called Marisa) was transferred to other zoos in Germany, then to Argentina on September 17, 1994.
 At the Buenos Aires Zoo, the name of the orangutan was changed to Sandra.

 At Buenos Aires Zoo, Sandra lived in a concrete and steel bar cage.
-Sandra had a baby boy called Gembira, born on March 1999, but she was separated from him when he was transferred to Xixiakou Wild Animal Park in Rongcheng, China.
+Sandra had a baby boy called Gembira, born in March 1999, but she was separated from him when he was transferred to Xixiakou Wild Animal Park in Rongcheng, China.
 At one point, Sandra was transferred to Cordoba Zoo.
 The zoos wanted Sandra to breed with an orangutan named Max, but the effort failed because Sandra preferred sitting outside in the rain and snow over nesting with Max.

-Sandra lived alone for several years, during which time an animal welfare group, AFADA, took Sandra’s case to court to claim "personhood" rights for her.
+Sandra lived alone for several years, during which time an animal welfare group, AFADA, took Sandra's case to court to claim "personhood" rights for her.